icub-tech-iit/documentation/docs/ft_sensors/ft_sensors.md

 # F/T Sensors
 The F/T sensor (6-dof) has also been specially designed to fit the iCub.
 However, the size of the sensor has been made compatible with an existing commercial product.
-On the other hand the signal conditioning electronics has been made to fit the sensor itself, consequently reducing the space required.
-The F/T sensor is based on a classical [Wheatstone bridge](http://en.wikipedia.org/wiki/Wheatstone_bridge) design employing 12 semiconductor strain gauges arranged in a 6 half-bridges configuration.ed robots
+On the other hand, the signal conditioning electronics has been made to fit the sensor itself, consequently reducing the space required.
+The F/T sensor is based on a classical [Wheatstone bridge](http://en.wikipedia.org/wiki/Wheatstone_bridge) design employing 12 semiconductor strain gauges arranged in a 6 half-bridges configuration.

 <center>
   <figure>